theneo1319/popular_movies/README.md

 # popular_movies
-This is a simple app done as a part of Udacity free course 'Developing Android Apps'
+This is a simple app done as a part of Udacity free course 'Developing Android Apps'.
+This app uses MovieDb API to fetch data

 **Features:**